nestauk/ds-cookiecutter/docs/docs/index.md

 _A logical, reasonably standardized, project structure for reproducible and collaborative pre-production data science work._

+## Disclaimers:
+* The workflow and the documentation here of it are works in progress and may currently be incomplete or inconsistent in parts - please raise issues where you spot this is the case.

+* The foundations of this document are heavily borrowed (large parts of it verbatim) from the great work [[http://drivendata.github.io/cookiecutter-data-science/][here]] by the people at [Drivendata](http://drivendata.github.io/cookiecutter-data-science/).

 ## High-level aims

 * Shouldn’t get in the way of rapid prototyping of ideas for an individual